DFE/MONK/doc/source/intro.rst

 However, writing :term:`unit tests<unit test>` for testing :term:`embedded systems<embedded system>` directly is not so easy.
-The reason is, that the :term:`system under test` can not be accessed directly.
+The reason is, that the :term:`system under test` cannot be accessed directly.
 It is on the :term:`embedded system`, while the test itself is executed on a test server in a :term:`Jenkins` job.
 This test server is called :term:`test host`.

-It would not make sense to run the :term:`system under test` on the :term:`test host`, because it will be executed on the :term:`embedded system` in the end.
+It is not feasible to run the :term:`system under test` on the :term:`test host`, because in the end it will be executed on the :term:`embedded system`.
 Therefore test success can only be determined on the :term:`embedded system`.

 It would also not make sense to run the :term:`test case` directly on the :term:`embedded system` because then test and :term:`system under test` could influence each other.
 Test results must also be accumulated and stored for future reviews.
-But a terror on the :term:`embedded system` might result in a state where files get deleted or cannot be retreived for other reasons.
+But an error on the :term:`embedded system` might result in a state where files get deleted or cannot be retreived for other reasons.

 Therefore a separation of test environment and :term:`system under test` is not avoidable in :term:`embedded system` development.
-For future reference the computer that runs the tests will be called :term:`test host` and the :term:`embedded system` that runs the :term:`system under test` or is the :term:`system under test` is called :term:`target device`.
+For future reference the computer that runs the tests will be called :term:`test host` and the :term:`embedded system` that is the :term:`system under test` is called :term:`target device`.

 To enable software developers to write tests that can be run in this complex setup measures of communication must be created between the :term:`test host`